thruthesky/easy_packages/easy_like/README.md

 - `/likes/{documentId}`: This is where like information saved.
 And the id of the document is the target document.
 - `documentReference`: This field is reference of the target document.
 It's a reference.
 So it can access the target document regardless of any collection.
 - `likedBy`: This field is the list of user uid who did like.
 If the user unlikes, then the uid will be removed from this field.
+- `likeCount`: This field is the no of the likes.
+It can be used for search purpose.

 - Note that, the `like document ID` is the same as the target document ID.